-A life-long artist, and driven to create, Kristen Neveu constructs mixed media collages and paintings.
-Her work is often layered with recycled materials and photography.
-There’s often a theme of Americana and nostalgia threaded into the work, creating patterned, patchwork storybooks that embody a yearning for the past, with an image-based connection to possibilities for the future.
+Kristen Neveu constructs mixed media collages and paintings.
+Her work is often layered with recycled materials and photography, with a theme of Americana and nostalgia threaded into the work, creating patterned, patchwork storybooks that embody a yearning for the past, with an image-based connection to possibilities for the future.

-in her spare time.
-In 2013, she moved back to Chicagoland area with her husband, writer Brett Neveu, and their daughter, who now reside in Evanston.
+In 2007, she moved to Los Angeles to work with Warner Bros.
+Entertainment’s photo archive, and continued creating artwork in her spare time.
+In 2013, she moved back to Chicagoland with her husband, playwright and lecturer Brett Neveu, and their daughter, who now reside in Evanston.